wormhole-foundation/xdapp-book/src/technical/solana/overview.md

 Solana is a rust-based programming environment.
 You'll likely find the [Wormhole Rust SDK](https://github.com/wormhole-foundation/wormhole/tree/main/sdk/rust) useful.

 The Solana integration is also fully supported by the [Wormhole Typescript SDK](https://github.com/wormhole-foundation/wormhole/tree/main/sdk/js).

+To get started on Solan devloplment you [can start here ](https://soldev.app/course)